 Soft Body Solver¶

-These settings determine the accurateness of the simulation.
+The settings in the Soft Body Solver panel determine the accuracy of the simulation.

 - Min Step